US STOCKS-Nasdaq falls as megacaps drop ahead of earnings, Fed meet in focus

 Money markets now see rates peaking at 4.9% in June, still below the 5% level expected by Fed policymakers.
 0#FEDWATCH

-After a slew of layoffs by large-cap tech and financial firms through the month, investors will now watch out for the Labor Department's January nonfarm payrolls data expected on Friday.
+After a slew of layoffs by large-cap tech and financial firms through the month, investors will now keep an eye on the Labor Department's January nonfarm payrolls data expected on Friday.

-A total of 107 S&P 500 firms are expected to report quarterly results in the busiest week of the earnings season, including heavyweight growth companies Apple Inc AAPL.O, Amazon.com Inc AMZN.O, Alphabet Inc GOOGL.O and Meta Platforms Inc META.O, each down about 1%.
+A total of 107 S&P 500 firms are expected to report quarterly results in the busiest week of the earnings season, including heavyweight growth companies Apple Inc AAPL.O, Amazon.com Inc AMZN.O, Alphabet Inc GOOGL.O and Meta Platforms Inc META.O, each down between 1% to 2%.

-Analysts expect S&P 500 earnings during the fourth-quarter to decline 3%, compared with the 1.6% drop expected at the beginning of the year, according to Refinitiv data.
+Analysts expect S&P 500 earnings for the fourth quarter to decline 3%, compared with a 1.6% drop expected at the beginning of the year, according to Refinitiv data.

-Wall Street is expected to end the month higher with the Nasdaq .IXIC and the S&P 500 Growth index .IGX recouping more than half their monthly losses from December.
+Wall Street is expected to end the month higher, with the Nasdaq .IXIC and the S&P 500 Growth index .IGX recouping more than half their monthly losses from December.
+The S&P 500 index .SPX is set for the best start to the year since 2019.

 Tighter monetary policies have stood in the way of growth firms expanding their businesses, which have also been pressured for much of last year by high Treasury yields.

-Countering declines on the blue-chip Dow .DJI, American Express AXP.N rose 1.6% after several brokerages raised price targets on the stock on its strong full-year forecast.
+Johnson & JohnsonJNJ.N slipped 3% on the dismissal of a bankruptcy petition filed by its LTL Management unit by the 3rd U.S. Circuit Court of Appeals.

-Five of the major 11 S&P 500 sector indexes fell with communication services .SPLRCL and technology .SPLRCT leading the fall.
+American Express Co AXP.Nrose 2.7% after several brokerages raised price targets on the stock on its strong full-year forecast.

-Declining issues outnumbered advancers by a 1.36-to-1 ratio on the NYSE and by a 1.52-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.70-to-1 ratio on the NYSE and for a 1.66-to-1 ratio on the Nasdaq.

-The S&P index recorded three new 52-week highs and no new low, while the Nasdaq recorded 39 new highs and eight new lows.
+The S&P index recorded five new 52-week highs and no new lows, while the Nasdaq recorded 46 new highs and 13 new lows.

-(Reporting by Shreyashi Sanyal and Johann M Cherian in Bengaluru Editing by Vinay Dwivedi)
+(Reporting by Shreyashi Sanyal and Johann M Cherian in Bengaluru Editing by Vinay Dwivedi and Anil D'Silva)

 ((Shreyashi.Sanyal@thomsonreuters.com; +1 646 223 8780; +91 961 144 3740; Twitter: https://twitter.com/s_shreyashi;))